nestordemeure/breviarium/data/english.md

 Do not appear to throw away gifts, nor try to increase their value so that they may be pleasing.

-Consider what needs someone is compelled by, and when; and if you have benefited others, do not tell this to others; you will offend them and seem to be reproaching them.
+Consider what needs compel someone and when.

+If you have helped others, do not mention it to anyone else, as it may offend them and seem like you are reproaching them.
 And if you are forced to mention it, say it was a debt, and that you do not need or wish to accept thanks for it.

 If something is given to you (even if very small), take care not to be ungrateful.